No. 16 Michigan needs late surge to beat Illinois 42-25 | New Country 923

 Michigan racked up 489 yards total offense to Illinois’ 256.

+Harbaugh saw a lot of positives from his team, despite the mid-game slump.
 “We scored 42 points.
-It was a tough, windy day.
-We were tested and we put in some hard work,” Michigan coach Jim Harbaugh said.
+We were tested and we put in some hard work,” he said.
 “They made some good adjustments and we just kept fighting.
 We didn’t flinch.”

 Michigan lost two more fumbles, raising its season total to nine lost on a total of 17 fumbles.